jorgebucaran/gitio.fish/README.md

 ## Usage

-You want to create a short URL for your GitHub profile page, repositories, issues, release notes, tarballs, gists—you name it.
+You want to create a short URL for your GitHub profile, repositories, issues, release notes, tarballs, gists, etc.

 How do you do that?
 Here's how I did it for this repository.